 Who can be a Volunteer Host?

-- Have a spare bedroom
+- Have a spare bedroom to offer a young person

 - Give access to communal facilities such as a kitchen and bathroom